rhiever/TwitterFollowBot/README.md

 #Twitter Follow Bot2

-Original project: [https://github.com/rhiever/twitter-follow-bot](https://github.com/rhiever/twitter-follow-bot) by Randal S. Olson (2014)
+Copyright 2014 Sebastian Raschka

 A Python twitter bot that automatically follows users that match a specified search query on Twitter and can unfollow users that are not following you back.
-UserIDs of people you are following and unfollowing will be automatically saved
+Supports smart tracking of users you already followed and unfollowed in a SQLite database.

-in a SQLite database file so you don't follow them twice.
+Original project: [https://github.com/rhiever/twitter-follow-bot](https://github.com/rhiever/twitter-follow-bot) by Randal S. Olson (2014)

 ##Disclaimer